albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### What does '*object state*' mean?

-The `Box` defined a property, called `state`.
+The `Box` defined a property, called `form` (of type `BoxForm`).
 The properties (not the `static` fields) defined by a class represent the object's state.
 When objects are created, the properties defined by their class become the object's state.
 Consider the following example.

 ```java
 Box a = new Box();